appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-arango-db.md

 RETURN user
 ```

-In the above example, `UsersTable` is the name of the Table widget used to display the data using [**server-side pagination**](/reference/widgets/table#server-side-pagination) to control how much data is queried at once.
+In the above example, `UsersTable` is the name of the Table widget that displays the data.
+It is configured to use [**server-side pagination**](/reference/widgets/table#server-side-pagination) to control how much data is queried at once.

 ### Create